Welcome to Langlade Snow. The intent of this page is to keep you informed of snowmobile trail conditions in Langlade County

 LANGLADE COUNTY TRAILS:----ZONE "A" "USER" ( user meaning snowmobiler) funded trails will OPEN Friday, 11 Jan, 2019 at 5PM; with the following exceptions: Corridor 9 South of Polar to Phlox will open Saturday, 26 Jan., also the trail between Intersections 54C & 53A will be closed due to logging operations.
 ZONE "B" will OPEN at 0800, Wednesday, 30 Jan 2019.

-TRAIL CONDITIONS:---------------7:03 AM 3/19/2019: The forecast doesn't look good with that much RAIN forcast, just have to wait it out & see what effect it has on the trails.
-By the end of the day Sunday the trails were pretty much mush.
+TRAIL CONDITIONS:---------------7:20 AM 3/23/2019: With the slight change in the forcast, it now looks like the trails will be open thru the weekend.
+All Langlade will CLOSE 24 Mar at midnight.
 There is actually a couple of fair conditions for riding; late in the morning when they start to soften up after the overnight freeze, and to early afternoon when they start to get very soft.
 ZONE "B" will CLOSE at 5PM 14 Mar 2019 because of standing water & deterioting trail conditions.
 ZONE "A" will remain open, but could close with very short notice.
 Hopefully riders will stay off the trails until this weather situation turns around; if it does.
 With the trails being this soft it is doubtful if they could be groomed even if it cooled down somewhat; the groomers would probably sink down 8-10".
 There is logging on five cent road( I51A to I53B) & Pine Lake road (N. of I56 & I57) W. of Elcho.
 For what it's worth, the trail from I66 to I44 is closed.